metrixorg/MetrixSDK-UnitySample/README.en.md

 Replace `APP_ID` with your application id.
 You can find that in your Metrix's dashboard.

-<h3 id=about_application_class>About the application class and initialization in this class</h3>

-The Android gives developers the ability to run methods before the creation of any `activity` in the application class.
-Because counting the `session`, gathering `screen-flows` between `activities` and many other features of the SDK required them to work properly.

 <h2 id=methods>Additional features</h2>

 <h3 id=session_event_description>Explain the concepts of event and session</h3>